Business rates are a major cost for businesses throughout the country.

-A Revaluation of commercial property in Scotland normally happens every five years, but the 2017 Revaluation is the first since 2010.
+A Revaluation of all commercial property in the country took effect from 1st April 2017.
+This was the first Revaluation since 2010.

 The Rateable Value of a property set at the 2017 Revaluation is the figure upon which rates bill calculations will be based for the next five years.
 Appeals against the Rateable Value set at Revaluation had to be submitted by 30th September 2017.